by Pickleball Superstore May 05, 2022

 This drill can help people learn to control the ball, especially if they tend to over-hit.
 It also will help beginners work on their control due to the restricted court size.

 The drills mentioned in this article are for any skill level.
 Practice is such an essential aspect of the sport that needs to become routine if you’re looking to improve your skills, technique, and overall game.
-We hope you’re able to give one or all of these drills and games a try the next time you’re on the court.
+We hope you’re able to grab your pickleball bag and give one or all of these drills and games a try the next time you’re on the court.

 For additional pickleball drills along with pickleball videos, check out Pickleball Insights.